Hypertrophic pulmonary osteoarthropathy (HPOA)

 Treatment for HPOA

-Painkillers, such as non steroidal anti inflammatory drugs, can reduce the inflammation and help to reduce swelling and pain.
+Painkillers, such as non steroidal anti inflammatory drugs, can reduce inflammation and help to reduce swelling and pain.

 Coping with HPOA